AccelByte/accelbyte-typescript-sdk/README.md

 * **ES Modules** - The SDK currently supports ES Modules format only, please [set type property in Package.json to module](https://nodejs.org/api/packages.html#type)
 * **Yarn** - We like `yarn`.
 While `npm` may work, it is not supported and may be unstable.
-* **TypeScript** - The SDK has a full TypeScript support, and it should be preferred over a vanilla JavaScript. https://typestrong.org/ts-node/
+* **TypeScript** - The SDK has full TypeScript support, and it should be preferred over vanilla JavaScript. https://typestrong.org/ts-node/

 ## Usage

-To instantiate the Web SDK, a prerequisite is having a `IAM Client ID`.
+To instantiate the Web SDK, a prerequisite is having an `IAM Client ID`.
 The example below creates an instance of the SDK that have access to all APIs.

 ```typescript